 Throughout the week, via online live-video sessions and social media posts, I learned about what it is like to bird while Black.
 The participants shared experiences of feeling vulnerable or being targeted while birding.
 There were stories of being followed and questioned for simply being outside.
-Some talked about how they have to be conscious about what they wear, how they act, and even of how “suspicious” their gear might look.
-As a white birder, I have never had to think about these things.
+Some talked about how they are careful about what they wear and how they act, and even of how “suspicious” their gear might look.

 There were discussions of how little representation there is of Black nature enthusiasts in the media and in advertising.
-And there was talk of how much work birding organizations, from local to national, need to do to make birding more inclusive and welcoming to all.
+And there was talk of how much work local and national birding organizations, need to do to make birding more inclusive and accessible.

 One of the things I was unaware of before Black Birders Week was just how big the community of Black nature enthusiasts really is.
-Initially I felt guilty about this – but then I listened to an interview with Corina Newsome, where she explained how bowled over how even she was by this.
-She said that on the first day of Black Birders Week, she woke up and searched the event’s hashtag on Twitter, and was so stunned by the volume of posts that she just laid back on her bed and cried because she had “never seen that many black people…doing the thing that I love doing…”
+Even the organizers were surprised by this.
+Corina Newsome said, in that same interview with Nate Swick, that on the first day of Black Birders Week, she woke up and searched the event’s hashtag on Twitter, and was so stunned by the volume of posts that she laid back on her bed and cried because she had “never seen that many Black people…doing the thing that I love doing…”